Claire van Overdijk

 Claire’s private client practice focuses on contentious probate and family provision claims and administration disputes involving allegations of breach of trust, including the removal of trustees/personal representatives.
 Owing to her expertise in private international law, Claire’s practice frequently extends to advice in relation to cross border disputes concerning trusts, estates, foreign succession and domicile.
 In the mental capacity context, Claire advises in relation to LPA/EPAs, deputy applications, gift and statutory will applications, and applications for the removal/substitution of P as trustee.

-Claire has extensive experience in mental capacity law and the Court of Protection and has an established dual practice with specialism in the health/welfare and property/financial affairs jurisdictions of the court.
+Claire has extensive experience in mental capacity law, is ranked by Chambers and Partners for her expertise in the jurisdiction of the Court of Protection (Health & Welfare and Property & Affairs) and is described as “go-to counsel for international mental capacity matters”.
 She is the first and currently the only practitioner at the Bar to date to be recognised as a leader in both areas of the COP’s jurisdiction.
 Claire’s mental capacity practice is complemented by her public law and private client practice, which enables her to provide tailored advice to clients as appropriate.
-Claire is also a specialist in the international jurisdiction of the COP and cross border mental capacity issues, and is frequently instructed to advise in cases with an international element.
 She receives instructions from a range of clients such as the Office of the Public Guardian, the Official Solicitor, public bodies (local authorities, NHS Trusts/ CCGs, central government), deputies and private individuals.

 The Public Guardian v Matrix Deputies Ltd & Anor EWCOP 14